btnguyenPersonal/edit/tasks.md

 	- wrap all the places we use std::filesystem in try/catch

 reduce state by a lot, throw out all the trash that we don't need, or put them into more pointers
+- combine all the flags into a uint32 | flags
+- selectAll on query
+- move more things (diff, log, blame) to commandLine only, free up all the keybinds
+- problematic
+	- dontComputeHistory
+	- dontRecordKey
+	- dontSave

 improve autocomplete:
 	- autocomplete allow pressing tab multiple times